jindonghuo/Multiphyscs-modelling-of-thermal-plasma-in-Fluent-Solver/README.md

 * The author suggests shared-memory for parallel computing (single node/cpu with multiple cores)

 ## Executing
-* Create your geometry mesh in whatever format that can be read by Fluent (msh or cas), then open it by fluent, check the cell zone or surface name/ID
+* Create your geometry mesh in whatever format that can be read by Fluent, then open it by fluent, check the cell zone or surface name/ID
 * modify the python_script.py file and replace the cell zone and boundary names
 * Then save the fluent file into geometry_mesh.cas, and put this file into src_resources folder
 * Test the code by running a few time-steps: like /solve/dual-time-iterate 2 30, which means run 2 steps and each step with maximum 30 iterations
 * If initialization works well, then run it for more time-steps
 * In summary, the one commond to run the whole simualtion is: **$python python_script.py**  in both linux and windows

 ## Authors
 Jindong Huo